apalrd/tayga/docs/index.md

 6052 in which IPv6 hosts are numbered with "IPv4-translatable IPv6 addresses"
 carved out of the NAT64 prefix.)

+The `log dyn` option allows the dynamic mapping assignments to be printed to the service log, if your network requires this information

 # Installation & Basic Configuration

 TAYGA requires GNU make to build.